flagpolejs/flagpole/docs/value.md

 const fourthItem = array.nth(3);
 ```

-### pluck(property: string): iValue;
+### pluck(property: string): Value;

 When the Value contains an array of objects, this method will "pluck" the value of that property from each item in the array.
-It returns an iValue containing that array of values.
+It returns an Value containing that array of values.

 ```javascript
 const ids = array.pluck("id");